cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/calendar.md

 **Reading: ** Developing a context for your critical review.

 - Read articles related to the topic of your documentaries (located with help of instructor).
-- Read broader articles on communicating science (posted on Canvas site).
+- Read broader articles on communicating science (posted on class site).

 **Writing:** Pre-draft exercise 2.2 on pair of documentaries.